serlo/serlo-editor-lti/README.md

 Requirements:

-- Docker 26.0.0 or later
+- Docker 24.0.0 or later

 1. Create a copy of `.env.local.template` as `.env`
 2. (optional) Add secret values to `.env`
 3. `yarn` to install dependencies
+4. `yarn dev-prep` to start the databases (docker) and frontend build
-4. `yarn dev` to start docker containers
+5. `yarn dev` to start the lti express server

 Now, the editor is running locally.
-It will automatically restart when files get modified.
+On code changes the express server will restart and the frontend will be rebuild.

 ## Launch through Saltire